-If hit by the changes above and you have to claim universal credit instead, charity Age UK estimates this could cost some couples up to £7,000/yr, which it describes as an "age gap tax".
+If you're hit by the changes above and have to claim universal credit instead, charity Age UK estimates this could cost some couples up to £7,000/yr, which it describes as an "age gap tax".

 Also, regardless of the deadline for mixed-age couples, if you're among the many older people failing to claim their pension credit entitlement, it's worth acting soon as every week you wait could mean you miss out on the extra cash.

 See our Pension Credit guide for more help boosting your state pension.

 What exactly is pension credit and how much is it worth?

 To qualify, you must live in England, Scotland or Wales and have reached state pension age.
 This varies depending on when you were born – use the Government's calculator to check.

 The benefit offers a weekly top-up to your income, and is made up of two elements: